fjallemark/TimetablePlanningApp/XPLN.md

 I finally found an old piece of C# code to read .ODS-files without Excel and COM-imterop.
 This was tested on a large number of XPLN-files an refined to read all data correct.
 This solution can also run in the cloud.
-Try it out by [https://timetableplanning.azurewebsites.net/xpln](uploading you XPLN-file) and get a validation report.
+Try it out by [uploading you XPLN-file](https://timetableplanning.azurewebsites.net/xpln) and get a validation report.